Leopold Godowsky Jr.: Development of color process

 Kodachrome 16mm movie film was released for sale in 1935, and in 1936 Kodachrome 35mm still and 8mm movie film were released.

 Technicolor Monopack, a 35mm version of Kodachrome Commercial (originally a specialized 16mm low-contrast camera film intended for principal photography and not for direct projection) later became the first single-strip three-color film suitable for professional applications (when combined with Technicolor's proprietary dye-transfer printing process) and Monopack was used on several complete productions (and numerous second units) until it was replaced by Eastmancolor negative film in the 1950s.
 Three-strip Technicolor was itself replaced by Eastmancolor negative in 1955.

+Later life and legacy

 Godowsky was awarded the Edward Longstreth Medal in 1940.

+He died at his apartment on the Upper East Side of Manhattan on February 18, 1983.

 Godowsky and Mannes were inducted into the National Inventors Hall of Fame in 2005.

 The Photographic Resource Center at Boston University has a biennial award for Color Photography named in honor of Leopold Godowsky Jr.